 "My (anything you want) is the one that says "Bad Motherfucker" on it."

-Special Effect Failure: There is no muzzle flash when Jules shoots Brett's housemate in the beginning of the movie.
+Special Effect Failure: There is no muzzle flash or recoil movement from the gun hand when Jules shoots Brett's housemate in the beginning of the movie.
 Also, Brett's housemate appears to dodge the bullet initially, as the actor was apparently spooked by how loud the blank was before remembering that he needs to go limp and be dead.
-The fact that he doesn't bleed at all (as he basically disappears from the camera soon after) does not help.
+Additionally, a shot like that would get blood everywhere, but there's none to be seen in the few times he's visible after that (such as when Jules throws Brett's table in anger).
+To top it off, the actor can later be seen breathing.

-Woolseyism: The memetic "English, motherfucker!" scene, due to its idiomatic nature, was traslated differently in many foreign dubs:
+The memetic "English, motherfucker!" scene, due to its idiomatic nature, was translated differently in many foreign dubs:

 In many western language dubs (mainly European Spanish, Italian, European French and likely others) and to avoid invoking Translation Convention, the "English" part was changed to "my language" instead.